umarhassan-mitodl/15.902-fall-2006/content/pages/readings.md

 Customer Segmentation and Customer Value Proposition
 {{< tdclose >}}
 {{< tdopen >}}
-Hax, Arnoldo C. "[Achieving the Potentials of Your Organization - How to Overcome the Dangers of Commoditization](http://ssrn.com/abstract=344561)."
+Hax, Arnoldo C. "{{% resource_link "7f20addd-d1af-4e14-9094-8bbc15985590" "Achieving the Potentials of Your Organization - How to Overcome the Dangers of Commoditization" %}}."
 MIT Sloan Working Paper No. 4260-02.
 (September 2002).
 {{< tdclose >}}

 {{< trclose >}}